 My teeth feel fine; do I still need to see a dentist?

-Your teeth may feel fine, but it’s still worthwhile to see our dentists regularly because problems can exist without your knowing.
+Your teeth may feel fine, but it’s still worthwhile to see our dentists for an initial examination, and make regular appointments because problems can exist without your knowing or develop over time.
 Your smile’s appearance is important, and we can help keep your smile healthy and looking beautiful.

 - Professional teeth whitening